- The main artery in the heart is the aorta and arteries carry blood away from the heart

-Capillaries have very small, thin walls that consist of a single-layer of endothelium.
+Capillaries have very small, thin walls that consist of a single layer of endothelium.
 This allows for oxygen and carbon dioxide to be easily diffused.
-The lumen of the capillaries are very narrow that allows the red blood cells to be squeezed against the endothelium to allow for a short diffusion distance for the transfer oxygen and nutrient exchange.
-Initially the blood is at high pressure in the arterioles, as it spreads out in the capillaries, the blood pressure drops, the flow of blood drops causing the leakage of blood to be reduced.
+The lumen of the capillaries are very narrow allowing the red blood cells to be squeezed against the endothelium to allow for a short diffusion distance for the transfer of oxygen and nutrient exchange.
+Initially, the blood is at high pressure in the arterioles, as it spreads out in the capillaries, the blood pressure drops, the flow of blood drops causing the leakage of blood to be reduced.
 This is all occurring in the capillary beds due to the increased resistance due to all the blood being at close contact with the walls of the capillaries as it enters the tissues.
 Capillaries are highly branched and numerous in number which provides a large surface area for diffusion.

 Veins and venules

 Veins main function is to transport blood under low pressure from tissue back to the heart.
 Blood within the vein is full of carbon dioxide and now needs to be replenished.
 The low pressure begins at the venules and then at the veins.
 The vein walls are not very thick and the lumen space is very wide to maximise the blood flow.
 Valves are only found in the veins as the pressure is low, there is a tendency of blood flowing backwards.
 Valves ensure the blood is flowing in the correct direction